depinore2/alltrails_takehome/README.md

 # Closing Thoughts #
 I didn't expect to have as much fun as I did with this little exercise.
 I might've gone a little overboard with this, but honestly it was entertaining.
 I can now say that I know a little bit about OpenRouteService, and how it relates to OpenStreetMap.

+The source file for the various diagrams are located in /docs, and can be opened using https://app.diagrams.net.

 I appreciate your time, and hope you enjoyed reading through my work.

 # Notes to Self #